jobayer-mojumder/go-jwt-example/README.md

 ## Requirements

 - Go 1.18+
-- PostgreSQL (or any other database that GORM supports, but SQLite is used in this example)
+- MySQL (or any other database that GORM supports)
 - GIN web framework
 - GORM for ORM
 - Gormigrate for database migrations